-- 1. Providing aspiring molecular life scientists with the opportunity to obtain a world-class education by engaging in a program of instruction that emphasizes: - Critical thinking. - Rigorous and effective application of the scientific method. - Quantitative analysis. - Fundamental chemical, biological, and physical principles.
+- 1. Providing aspiring molecular life scientists with the opportunity to obtain a world-class education by engaging in a program of instruction that emphasizes: - Critical thinking. - Rigorous and effective application of the scientific method. - Quantitative analysis. - Fundamental chemical, biological, and physical principles. - Clear and accurate written and verbal communication. - Intensive experiential learning activities. - 2.
+Generating new tools and knowledge that will advance our understanding of the living world and enhance the quality of life through better medical care, disease prevention measures, nutrition, and environmentally sound and sustainable agricultural and manufacturing processes.

-fields of science, technology, engineering, and mathematics [STEM].

-- Clear and accurate written and verbal communication. - Intensive experiential learning activities. - 2.
-Generating new tools and knowledge that will advance our understanding of the living world and enhance the quality of life through better medical care, disease prevention measures, nutrition, and environmentally sustainable sound and agricultural and manufacturing 3.
-Leveraging these research activities to provide students with opportunities to participate in genuine, challenging experiential learning activities involving state-of-the-art approaches and technologies. - 4.
+3. Leveraging these research activities to provide students with opportunities to participate in genuine, - challenging experiential learning activities involving state-of-the-art approaches and technologies. - 4.
 Enhancing public understanding of biochemistry, molecular biology, and science in general through public engagement via presentations, publications, and outreach to K-12 students.
-5. Providing education, training, and work environments that are characterized by mutual respect, personal responsibility, fairness, equality, and a commitment to providing opportunities and support for all - especially those individuals belonging to populations traditionally underrepresented in the
+5. Providing education, training, and work environments that are characterized by mutual respect, - personal responsibility, fairness, equality, and a commitment to providing opportunities and support for all especially those individuals belonging to populations traditionally underrepresented in the fields of science, technology, engineering, and mathematics [STEM].